JoyfulProgramming/modular_cms/src/index.md

           team benefits from the sessions.
 We use mobbing and pairing to achieve that with an emphasis on learning by writing code in your codebase.
 I familiarise myself with your business problem and domain.
+      - question: What guarantees do you offer?
+        answer: >-
+          Good question!

+          I guarantee that **if you show up and do the work as set**, you will come out of the 6 week workshop with **an actionable plan for fixing the biggest, hairiest, most important bug** your team is facing.

+          Ideally we'll also have deployed code to move you towards that goal.
+          Results will vary widely depending on the culture of the team, how long it takes to deploy and many other things beyond my control.
 ---